Flawden/Divinity-Squad-Bank/Readme.md

 Next, enter the following 2 commands in turn:
 > mvn clean
+>
 > mvn install

-A "Target" folder will appear in the root of the project.
-Log into it via the console.
-The folder will contain a .jar file

-Run it with the command:
->  java -jar <Full_name_of_jar_file>
+In the "Target" folder that appears, there will be a WAR archive ready for deployment to the server.